Park Service retracts decision to take down William Penn statue at Philadelphia historical site

 Welcome Park is a section of a city block bordered by apartments and a bed and breakfast.
 It is named for the ship that brought Penn to Philadelphia from England in 1682 and is built on the site of Penn’s home, the Slate Roof House, which was demolished in the 1800s.

-Penn founded Pennsylvania after King Charles II granted him a charter for over 45,000 square miles of land in 1681.
+Penn founded Pennsylvania after King Charles II granted him a charter for over 45,000 square miles (116,500 square kilometers) of land in 1681.

 Andrew Murphy, a political science professor and biographer of Penn at the University of Michigan, said it didn’t surprise him that some people would object to tearing down the Penn statue.